-This section provides information regarding undergraduate degree curricula for students entering Maritime College during the 2021-22 academic year.
-Details about each program are contained in Appendix A, on the page indicated.
+This section provides information regarding undergraduate degree curricula for students entering Maritime College during the 2023-2024 academic year.
+Details about each program are contained in Appendix A.

 Degrees, Majors, and Professional Experience Options

 A summary of the degrees awarded by SUNY Maritime with the associated Lifestyle (Regiment or non-Regiment) and Professional Experience (License or Intern) options indicated is shown graphically in the table below.